vkbo/novelWriter/docs/source/tech_storage.rst

 All novelWriter files are written with utf-8 encoding.
 Since Python automatically converts Unix line endings to Windows line endings on Windows systems, novelWriter does not make any adaptations to the formatting on Windows systems.
 This is handled entirely by the Python standard library.
-Python also handles this fairly well when working on the same files on both Windows and Unix-based operating systems.
+Python also handles this when working on the same files on both Windows and Unix-based operating systems.

 Main Project File
 -----------------

-The project itself requires a dedicated folder for storing its files where novelWriter will create its own "file system" where the folder and file hierarchy is described in a project XML file.
+The project itself requires a dedicated folder for storing its files, where novelWriter will create its own "file system" where the folder and file hierarchy is described in a project XML file.
 This is the main project file in the project's root folder with the name ``nwProject.nwx``.
 This file also contains all the meta data required for the project, and a number of related project settings.